toradex/moses/clients/python/docs/ApplicationsApi.md

 # **application_getdocker_commandline**
 > str application_getdocker_commandline(application_id, configuration)

-Get docker command line used to run the container
+Get docker command line to run the application/json

-returns full command line
+Return the full docker command line that can be used to run the application container

 ### Example